kinola-ee/kinola-wp/README.md

 3. Create a Page for Events.
 In the content, add the following shortcode:
 `[kinola_events]`

-4. Ensure your WP site's time and date formats and time zones are set properly.
+4. Ensure your WP site's language, time and date formats and time zones are set properly.

 5. (Recommended) In your wp-config.php, add link to terms and conditions:
 `define( 'KINOLA_TERMS_LINK', 'https://[YOUR_URL_HERE]' );`